-Once a month, members of the Kavana community gather for an uplifting morning of prayer and study.
+Once a month, members of the Kavana community gather (virtually during the pandemic) for an uplifting morning of prayer and study.
 The Shabbat Morning Minyan is a traditional (mostly Hebrew) service which features lots of singing, harmonies, and great energy -- so it appeals to participants from a wide range of Jewish backgrounds.

-Rabbi Rachel Nussbaum and a growing corps of volunteer daveners lead sections of the service, and you can see Kavana's co-op spirit in action as many minyan folks take turns reading Torah, chanting haftorah, giving a dvar torah (short sermon), and providing kiddush lunch.
+Rabbi Rachel Nussbaum and a growing corps of volunteer daveners lead sections of the service, and you can see Kavana's co-op spirit in action as many minyan folks take turns reading Torah, chanting haftorah, and giving a dvar torah (short sermon).